ARI SHAPIRO, Host:

 HOCHBERG: In downtown Washington, D.C. yesterday, motor coach driver Donna White was waiting for a group of tourists.
 She says she also won't text or talk on her phone while she's behind the wheel.

-Ms. DONNA WHITE (Motor coach Driver): I feel that any truck driver or bus driver that would text while they're carrying other people's lives in their hands - it's just not good.
+DONNA WHITE: I feel that any truck driver or bus driver that would text while they're carrying other people's lives in their hands - it's just not good.
 I would never do it, and God help the people who are doing it.